serial-hacker-yt/bletool/README.md

 | enumerate.bts | Device enumeration and dumping |
 | notification_capture.bts | Capture BLE notifications |

-bletool supports executing BLE workflows from scripts.
+bletool scripts can be written manually or automatically generated from Wireshark JSON captures.

 Execute a script: